mumtihf/Tugas_Pekanan4_API_Automation/README.md

 This is an Integration API Testing for kasirAja using mocha, supertest and chai with Javascript programming language.
 It contains 4 endpoint (Create, Read, Update and Delete) for the Test Scenarios with 2 Test Cases (Positive and Negative) for each scenarios.

 ## Installation
-To install module or package that is used
+To install module or package
 ```bash
 npm install
 ```